Gajol/ApplicationArchitecture/ARA-TOC.md

 ## Goal:  Composable Enterprise, Composable Applications
 A composable application is a key pattern in micro-services.
 In our current environment and infrastructure environment, the focus should be on designing *single purpose services" on virtual machines.
 Applications should be thought of as thin user interfaces on top of this collections of services.
 The design of the services/APIs is important to success of the project and application.
 Some strategies to help in the design and communication of the service-architecture are:

+<a name="application-architecture-guidance-goal-composable-enterprise-composable-applications-domain-drive-design-ddd-bounded-context-11"></a>
-1. Domain Drive Design (DDD) / Bounded Context[^11] : DDD is useful for large transformation and modernization projects like HR and ERP modernization.
+### Domain Drive Design (DDD) / Bounded Context[^11]

+DDD is useful for large transformation and modernization projects like HR and ERP modernization.
 A bounded-context breaks the large domain into a cohesive boundary.
 Within this bounded-countext services can be designed and exposed.
 Refer to *Domain Driven Design*[^12] for details on this concept.

+<a name="application-architecture-guidance-goal-composable-enterprise-composable-applications-gc-directive-on-service-and-digital-standards-on-apis-13"></a>
-1. *GC Directive on Service and Digital - Standards on APIs*[^13] provides high-level guidance on API design which should be implemented:
+### GC Directive on Service and Digital - Standards on APIs[^13]

+The Direcitve on Service and Digial provides high-level guidance on API design which should be implemented:
   - Build APIs against the business requirements
   - Work with the developers who are expected to consume your API
   - Expose APIs using industry accepted open standards

+<a name="application-architecture-guidance-goal-composable-enterprise-composable-applications-decouple-user-interfaces"></a>
-1. Decouple User Interfaces :    Design the web UI to work across ~~mobile devices, tablets, and~~ desktops at a minimum.
+### Decouple User Interfaces

+Design the web UI to work across ~~mobile devices, tablets, and~~ desktops at a minimum.
 Text is ~~striked-out~~ to indicate we currently develop applications for use on a known standard-provisioned desktop with two-monitor.

 1. APIs, and the consuming services and applications should have *high-cohesion* and *losse-coupling*.
 This is especially important as software communicates across business domains.
 Application Programming Interfaces (APIs) should be used to reduce; especially at the high-level interactions between components.[^1][^2][^3].
 Architectural patterns to support composable applications include: